Friday, December 24, 2010

 NOTE: The latter option is the most commonly used method in the University System of Georgia.
 Content is uploaded to the USG Podcasting Server which generates an RSS feed that can be used to populate a collection (aka course or channel) in iTunes U. This method enables faculty to disseminate content in other venues.

-examples page showing the various options for sharing an entire channel or a single episode (aka lecture, lesson or item).
+Here is an examples page showing the various options for sharing an entire channel or a single episode (aka lecture, lesson or item).

 For end-users: